LeJcleS15/.github/profile/README.md

 > **SSL for AI content**

----

 ## About

-0byte Labs is a deep-tech studio solving the biggest problem in the generative-AI era: **“How do I know this file is real?”**
+0byte is a deep-tech studio solving the biggest problem in the generative-AI era: **“How do I know this file is real?”**
 We create open-source tooling that attaches an **invisible, zero-knowledge proof of origin** to every AI-generated image, video, or audio clip.
 Anyone can verify authenticity in milliseconds—no proprietary APIs, no leaked prompts, no guesswork.

 **Key points**